-- a.
+- 3.1.1.
 All Residents are expected to comply with the terms of their Occupancy Agreement, including this Residential Handbook.
-As a student of ANU, you are also required to comply with the Student Code of Conduct. - b.
+As a student of ANU, you are also required to comply with the ANU Student Code of Conduct and the ANU Discipline Rule. - 3.1.2.
 Certain behaviour will constitute a breach of your Occupancy Agreement and/or result in disciplinary action.
-As a student and resident at ANU you should be familiar with the behavioural requirements in your Occupancy Agreement and behaviour that constitutes misconduct under the Discipline Rules. - c.
-Under your Occupancy Agreement, if your behaviour is deemed unacceptable, the University may take further actions as described in your Occupancy Agreement and which may include termination of the Occupancy Agreement. - d.
+As a student and resident at ANU you should be familiar with the behavioural requirements in your Occupancy Agreement and behaviour that constitutes misconduct under the ANU Discipline Rule. - 3.1.3.
+Under your Occupancy Agreement, if your behaviour is deemed unacceptable, the University may take further actions as described in your Occupancy Agreement and which may include termination of the Occupancy Agreement and denial of access to the residential premises. - 3.1.4.
 You are also required to comply with the reasonable directions of the University, including the Residence Management.
-In some cases these directions may include the development of a behaviour management plan.
+In some cases, these directions may include a requirement to meet with Residence Management to discuss a plan for your behaviour and potential consequences such as being placed on Probation.
 If you are unable to comply with reasonable directions, the University may also take further actions as described in your Occupancy Agreement and which may include termination of the Occupancy Agreement.